Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

     The workflows support any number of nodes, but in this example, we’re creating a cluster of a master and two worker nodes, so you must click **Add to Service** three times.
 When you click **Close**, the three components are visible.
 1. Create a custom component to store the value for the Kubernetes version custom attribute.
 On the Component Blueprints page, click **Add > New Component Type**.
 In the Create New Component Type dialog, enter a name of **kubernetes_version**, an annual cost of 0, then click **Add to Service**. **Note:** This name is hard-coded in the completion workflows, so you must use this exact name.
-1. Create a second custom component to store the value for the name of the Kubernetes cluster when it’s added to Commander as a managed system.
+1. Create a second custom component to store the value for the name of the Kubernetes cluster when it’s added to Commander as a cloud account.
 On the Component Blueprints page, click **Add > New Component Type**.
 In the Create New Component Type dialog, enter a name of **kubernetes_name** and an annual cost of 0, then click **Add to Service**.

     This name is hard-coded in the completion workflows, so you must use this exact name.
 1. Next, configure the blueprint for each of the VM components.
 On the Infrastructure tab: